 The Tools and Trades History Society have made an early C&J Hampton catalogue (June 1910) available to members, and the model 23 vice gets a full page spread:

 In this catalogue the ‘Record’ trademark is only used for their vices and was presumably registered, at least initially, for this purpose.
-Although the catalogue also advertises wrenches, spanners, cramps and tube cutters, holdfasts and a few drills; the vices were clearly an important part of their range and they used "VICES, SHEFFIELD" as their telegraphic address accordingly
+The catalogue also advertises wrenches, spanners, cramps and tube cutters, holdfasts and a few drills; but the vices were clearly an important part of their range and they used "VICES, SHEFFIELD" as their telegraphic address accordingly

 Tony Hampton, a distant relative of the founders of these two companies who had worked for the Woden business, told Scott Landis:

-Record take credit for introducing this improvement (see catalog entry below) but can’t claim to have had the original idea since, as we saw previously, WC Toles, a US maker, was using steel rods in his vices 20 years earlier:
+Record take credit for introducing this improvement (see catalog entry below) but can’t claim to have had the original idea since, as we saw previously, WC Toles, a US maker, was using steel rods in his vices over 20 years earlier:

 Since there were no original inventions to patent, a registered design would have been the best C&J Hampton’s could have done to get some protection for the new model.
 The registered design reference is 664709

 I contacted the National Archive to get a copy of the design registration records to see if it offered any clues (search and copying fee of £9.10 – no need to thank me!)